Northern Mystics: ANZ Premiership

 Since 2017, Mystics have played in the ANZ Premiership.
 In 2021, with a team coached by Helene Wilson and captained by Sulu Fitzpatrick and featuring Ama Agbeze, Bailey Mes and Grace Nweke, Mystics won their first ever premiership.
 After finishing the regular season as minor premiers, they defeated Mainland Tactix 61–59 in the grand final.
+In 2023, with a team coached by Tia Winikerei, captained by Sulu Fitzpatrick and featuring Phoenix Karaka, Grace Nweke, Michaela Sokolich-Beatson and Peta Toeava, Mystics won their second title.
+Mystics finished the regular season as minor premiers, finishing above Central Pulse and Northern Stars.
+Mystics defeated Stars 74–56 in the Grand final.